Shaped tarps get boring after a time. Most are pre-cut with a specific shape in mind and they can only be pitched that way.

 The Adirondack Wind Shed

 The Adirondack Wind Shelter provides fairly good protection from wind and rain with it’s side walls and awning.
 It also has plenty of room inside to stretch out under and for gear storage.
 Blowing wind can depress the back of the tarp towards the occupant, but it is easy to prop some gear against the rear wall to prevent condensation transfer to a sleeper.
+I used this pitch more than any other in decent weather.
+It’s easy to set up.

 The interior space in the kennel is tight with an 8 x 8 foot tarp, particularly at the ends of the shelter.
 Despite this, the interior ventilation is fairly good.
 This pitch can be used on wet ground because the tarp is used as a ground cloth.
 Although the Kennel provides rear and side wall protection, it provides limited protection from blowing rain unless positioned perfectly.